sdenier/Articles/distributed_reactive_loop/distributed_reactive_loop.md

 ### Starting after Wakeup/Reconnection

-When the printer comes back online in the ready state, how does it get deffered jobs?
+When the printer comes back online in the ready state, how does it get deferred jobs?
 A simple roundtrip to the supervisor indicates the printer is ready and can trigger a job command if one is available in the queue.

 ![](figures/deferred_start.png)